Phi Lambda Phi Alumnae Association

 ARTICLE VIII: QUORUM

-A quorum shall consist of at least one more than one-half the total numbers of members in Good Standing.
-If a quorum cannot be reached within 30 days of a vote, the motion will be considered passed with a simple majority.
+A quorum shall consist of at least one more than one-half the total numbers of supporting members.
+If a quorum cannot be reached within 30 days of a vote, the motion will be considered passed in the affirmative.

 ARTICLE IX: RULES OF ORDER